schneems/schneems/_posts/2017-08-30-how-i-lost-17000-github-auth-tokens-in-one-night.md

 end
 ```

-We don't want to swamp you with emails, so we only send this once a week.
-You win points if you guess what day the emails go out on.
+We don't want to swamp you with emails, so we only send this once a week until they log back in to update their token.

+> You win points if you guess what day the emails go out on.

 I implemented this logic back in 2014 and for nearly 3 years it ran fine.
-Occasionally people would get bad tokens, but then they would re-auth them and be on their way.
+Occasionally people would get bad tokens, but then they would re-auth and be on their way.

 When I got that fateful email, I knew something was wrong because I hadn't deployed any code recently and I didn't modify my GitHub account.
 So what was up?